Anders-H/DiceFormationChecker/README.md

 # Dice Formation Checker

-A class that checks the formation of five or six dice for .NET 6.
+A class that checks the formation of five or six dice for .NET 8.

+Install version 1.2:

 ```
 Install-Package Winsoft.Gaming.DiceFormationChecker